All Episodes

 I didn't want to be in that position.

-Why don't you look at uh how serious you think he's gonna be on the wall?
+Why don't you look at how serious you think he's going to be on the wall?

 You know, examine his economic plan, his health care plan in a little more detail.

-Well, what's missing from most of us, uh most of us cruise supporters goes back to that level of trust, and we know that Donald Trump is a guy that's in the middle of a transformation coming from the left, being from a liberal state, and trying to take on leadership of the entire country, which doesn't follow the same left leaning um values.
+And we know that Donald Trump is a guy that's in the middle of a transformation coming from the left, being from a liberal state, and trying to take on leadership of the entire country, which doesn't follow the same left-leaning values.

 Even if he would come out to us today and say, you know, I'm trying to wrap my head around this whole conservative principle idea, and I'm looking at it, and a lot of this makes a whole lot more sense.